Midjourney: Functionality

 Midjourney is accessible through a Discord bot or by accessing their website.
 Users can use Midjourney through Discord either through their official Discord server, by directly messaging the bot, or by inviting the bot to a third-party server.
 To generate images, users use the /imagine command and type in a prompt; the bot then returns a set of four images, which users are given the option to upscale.
 To generate images on the website, users initially needed to have generated at least 1,000 images through the bot; this limitation has since been removed.

 Vary (Region) + remix feature

 Midjourney released a Vary (Region) feature on September 5, 2023, as part of MidJourney V5.2.
 This feature allows users to select a specific area of an image and apply variations only to that region while keeping the rest of the image unchanged.

 Midjourney web interface

 Midjourney introduced its web interface to make its tools more accessible, moving beyond its initial reliance on Discord.
 This web-based platform was launched in August 2024 alongside the release of Midjourney version 6.1.
 The web editor consolidates tools such as image editing, panning, zooming, region variation, and inpainting into a single interface.

-The introduction of the web interface also syncs conversations between Midjourney's Discord channels and web rooms, further enhancing collaboration across both platforms.
-This shift was in response to growing competition from other AI image generation platforms like Adobe Firefly and Google’s Imagen, which had already launched as native web apps with integration into popular design tools.